 It is thus paradoxical that laboratory data, despite their importance and high usage, represent a failure of clinical interoperability.
 Health data messaging Health Level Seven (HL7®) and coding standards exist Logical Observation Identifiers Names and Codes (LOINC®), Systematized Nomenclature of Medicine -- Clinical Terms (SNOMED CT®), and others), but consistent and accurate industrywide adoption of such standards on both sides of data exchange transactions has yet to be established due to the high fragmentation of the clinical laboratory market in the United States.
 The lack of interoperability in the healthcare ecosystem has been discussed in a number of publications.
 2,3,4

 The United States pays a high but largely hidden price for the lack of nationwide laboratory interoperability in terms of safety, quality, innovation, and efficiency.
 Medical errors stemming from misinterpretation of laboratory data pose a safety risk to patients.
 As clinical laboratory data become more easily exchanged (e.g., using Fast Healthcare Interoperability Resources® [FHIR]), the risk of commingling data with underspecified semantic meaning could compromise patient safety more in the near future.4 Laboratory data interoperability is not simply the transmission of test result values without error, it also requires the consistent transmission of data elements that allow for meaningful interpretation and use of the laboratory result.
 Laboratory test results require additional data elements besides the result (e.g., units of measure, reference range values, specimen type, methodology) to be correctly interpreted and to meet interoperability standards and requirements.
-A new approach to interoperability standards is required for standardized digital representation of laboratory tests to allow for accurate interpretation and equivalence determination and a shared understanding of the laboratory data as it moves across the healthcare ecosystem.
+It is our assessment that a new approach to interoperability standards is required for standardized digital representation of laboratory tests to allow for accurate interpretation and equivalence determination and a shared understanding of the laboratory data as it moves across the healthcare ecosystem.
 The inability to fully utilize laboratory data for quality measurement, clinical decision support, and population health management undercuts the quality-of-care delivery.

 Real-world evidence (RWE) for discovery and post-market surveillance are severely hampered by poor data quality.
 Local test codes, tests names, normal range values, formats of test results and associated units all vary by individual laboratories.
 The limitations created by lack of interoperability include surveillance used to respond to the COVID-19 pandemic and other public health reportable conditions.
 Additionally, the resources devoted to laboratory data mapping and curation at each point of the data exchange are compounded across the entire value chain, imposing costs on the U.S. healthcare system.
 Accurate mapping of local laboratory codes to standardized terminologies would enable semantic interoperability in data sharing and aggregation across systems for a variety of purposes.
 However, existing literature documents the poor outcomes associated with creating terminology mappings without guidance, prior education, or an easily accessible authoritative source of truth.
 One study showed laboratories had an overall rate of 80.4% for correct LOINC® code selection for coagulation and cardiac markers assays.2 Another study showed a 41% mismatch rate between diagnostic test manufacturers’ recommended LOINC® codes and the LOINC® codes used at five major medical center laboratories for the same test.3 A study of 68 oncology sites showed a representation agreement rate of 22-68% for 6 medications and 6 laboratory tests for which well-accepted standards exist.4